mczhuge/NLSOM/README.md

 ## Preliminary Experiments on Paper
 The original experiments on paper can be found in [experiments](https://github.com/mczhuge/NLSOM/tree/main/experiment).
-They provide some basic exploration of Mindstorm and natural language-based society of mind.
+They provide some basic exploration of Mindstorm and NLSOM.

 <!--
 ## TODO